Motorcycle Tours, Maps & Touring Information – Northern Thailand

 You need a minimum of 2 nights 3 days to see either the Mae Hong Son loop or the Golden Triangle.
 If you have less, don’t go to Mae Hong Son, but go to the Golden Triangle area, as you will be able to do this area more justice with your time than by riding non-stop to Mae Hong Son and back again the next day.

 You can easily spend 3 weeks touring North Thailand (and still not see it all.)
-Your best bet is to base yourself in Chiang Mai and make easy 4-5 loops from there.
+Your best bet is to base yourself in Chiang Mai and make easy 4-5 loops.

-Start with one or two day trips / loops from Chiang Mai to acclimatise, then head off on the Mae Hong Son Loop for a few days, return to Chiang Mai for a break, then head North to the Golden Triangle and a run along the Laos border.
+Start with one or two-day trips/loops from Chiang Mai to acclimatize, then head off on the Mae Hong Son Loop for a few days, return to Chiang Mai for a break, then head North to the Golden Triangle and a run along the Laos border.
 Do it like this and you’ll get to know and remember North Thailand well.
 Come for a ride soon………….you won’t be disappointed.

 Go here for more touring tips.